 - Aubrey Davis Park (formerly Lid Park), 2030 72ND AVE SE, Mercer Island, Washington 98040 (map)

 - Groveland Beach Park, 7740 SE 58TH ST, Mercer Island (map)

-Slater Park, 2835 60TH AVE SE, Mercer Island(this option is no longer available as the park is used by the police–for official business–during Seafair)
+Slater Park, 2835 60TH AVE SE, Mercer Island(this option is no longer available as the park is closed to the public and used for official business during Seafair)

 Love our cheap ideas?
 Get MORE DEALS like this delivered by email – yes, of course it’s FREE!
 Click here to subscribe